Florida Bright Futures

 Program Description

-The Florida Bright Futures Scholarship Program establishes three lottery-funded scholarships to reward Florida high school graduates for high academic achievement.
-The Florida Bright Futures Scholarship Program is comprised of the following three awards:
+The Florida Bright Futures Scholarship Program establishes lottery-funded scholarships to reward Florida high school graduates for high academic achievement.
+The Florida Bright Futures Scholarship Program is comprised of the following awards:

 • Florida Academic Scholars (FAS) award